itabr/open_ptrack_docker/README.md

 ./run_multi_camera
 ```

-After this step follow Time-Synchronization on the wiki [here](https://github.com/OpenPTrack/open_ptrack/wiki/Time-Synchronization) and then continue with the calibration
+After this step follow Time-Synchronization on the wiki [here](https://github.com/OpenPTrack/open_ptrack/wiki/Time-Synchronization) and continue with the calibration.

 ## Built With